Happy birthday Thommo

 A first double

 1899 - We beat Everton 2-0 at Anfield to complete the first ever League double in this fixture.
-John Walker and Tom Robertson netted our goals.
+Johnny Walker and Tom Robertson netted our goals.

 Beginnings and end

 1939 – Right-half Harry Eastham nabbed his fourth and final reds goal as we thumped Stockport County 5-1 in the FA Cup Fourth Round at Anfield.
 Willie Fagan had a penalty saved, but Berry Nieuwenhuys and Jack Balmer struck twice apiece, with Duggie Reid bagging the first of his six goals against the reds.

 1933 - Outside-left Alf Hanson made his reds bow as we lost 5-2 at Aston Villa.
 Gordon Hodgson and Syd Roberts were on target for the reds, with centre-forward Les Bruton playing his eighth and last game for the club.
 Tom Waring nabbed two of his six goals against the reds, with Eric Houghton also scoring one of his six past us, Joe Beresford netting one of his four and James Gibson also on target.

 1911 - Forward Joseph Brough played his eleventh and final reds game as we lost 2-0 at Nottingham Forest.
 Grenville Morris struck the last of his six goals past us, with Jack Armstrong also netting.